risawitama/verbose-potato/README.md

-## Why did the cookie cry?
-It was feeling crumby.
+## What did the pirate say on his 80th birthday?
+Aye Matey!